christt105/Sprite_Ordering_and_Camera_Culling_Personal_Research/docs/index.md

 # Links to more documentation

-If you want to know more about Sprite Ordering, here do you have some links of interest:
+If you want to know more about Sprite Ordering, here you have some links of interest:

 * [Cut Sprites solution](https://trederia.blogspot.com/2014/08/z-ordering-of-sprites-in-tiled-maps.html)
 * [Different approaches to Ordering by position](https://eliasdaler.wordpress.com/2013/11/20/z-order-in-top-down-2d-games/)